Your area Not set — showing everywhere

 Addressed

-The speaker inquired about the proper protocol for a member of the Londonderry Planning Board to participate in a public hearing in a neighboring city.
-They expressed concern regarding whether they should attend as a private citizen or as a representative of their board to avoid any potential legal issues or embarrassment for their Chairman.
+The speaker inquired about the proper protocol for a Planning Board member to participate in a hearing in a neighboring city.
+They specifically asked if a member should attend as a concerned citizen or in their official capacity as a member of the Londonderry Planning Board.
 Key concern

 Board response